 Drug and alcohol testing shows whether you have any substances in your body that could impair your ability to work safely.
 The expert team at Medical Access has onsite testing facilities that conform with the requirements of DOT (United States Department of Transportation) regulations regarding drug and alcohol testing.
-Contact the Medical Access office that's most convenient to you in Germantown, Maryland, or in Alexandria and Woodbridge, Virginia, to find out more about drug and alcohol testing, or use the online booking form today.
+Contact the Medical Access office that's most convenient to you in Beltsville, Rockville, and Germantown, Maryland, or in Alexandria, McLean, and Woodbridge, Virginia, to find out more about drug and alcohol testing, or use the online booking form today.

 Drug and alcohol testing is a requirement for anyone who drives for a living under DOT (US Department of Transportation) rules.
 The Medical Access team strictly follows the testing procedure detailed in the Federal Motor Carrier Safety Administration regulations.

 Drug and alcohol testing is also something many employers and other organizations require to ensure you don't have any issues with dependency or addiction.

 It's essential for them to feel confident that the effects of drugs (including some medications) or alcohol aren't affecting your judgment and conduct.
 In some cases, you'd lose your job for any infringement of an organization's drug and alcohol policy.

 Undergoing drug and alcohol testing is a routine procedure when starting a new job, becoming involved in a sports organization, and many other areas of life.
 You're likely to need further tests at regular intervals as well if you stay in the same position.